albertogoffi/toradocu/README.md

 Notice that building Toradocu requires Java JDK 1.8+.

 ## Running Toradocu
 Toradocu is a command-line tool.
-To get the list of parameters execute
+To get the list of parameters, execute

       java -jar toradocu-0.1-all.jar --help

 Internally Toradocu executes the `javadoc` tool.
 Every option starting with `-J` will be passed to the `javadoc` tool.
 For example, you have to specify the path to your sources with `-J-sourcepath=...`.
 You can customize the behavior of the `javadoc` tool using all its options.

-A typical Toradocu invocation looks like this
+A typical Toradocu invocation looks like this:

-	java -jar toradocu-0.1-all.jar
+    java -jar toradocu-0.1-all.jar \
-   	--targetClass mypackage.MyClass
+       --targetClass mypackage.MyClass \
-   	--outputDir output
+       --outputDir output \
-   	--testClass mypackage.Test
+       --testClass mypackage.Test \
-   	-J-d=output/javadoc
+       -J-d=output/javadoc \
        -J-sourcepath=project/src

 ## Notes for Developers